-Case sales in the Australia, New Zealand and Asia Pacific region grew by 1% to 675,000 cases.
+Case sales in Australia, New Zealand and Asia Pacific grew by 4% to 705,000 cases.

-In the established New Zealand and Australia markets, Oyster Bay continued to perform strongly as a category leading Super Premium wine brand.
-During the year, the Barossa Valley Estate brand was launched later than planned which resulted in sales being lower than forecast for the full year.
-However, significant distribution was achieved in the second half of the year with sales growing well.
+In the established New Zealand and Australia markets Oyster Bay continued to perform strongly as a category leading Super Premium wine brand.
+Significant distribution and sales growth was achieved with the Barossa Valley Estate brand in both markets.